miranKadri/miranKadri/README.md

 - 👯 I’m looking to collaborate on a website development and would need someone who is well versed with django rest and nodejs.
 - 💬 Ask me about Data science and would love to get on open ended discussions on new ideas.
 - 📫 How to reach me: Just hit a mail on miran@pluggonline.co.uk
-- ⚡ Fun fact: I do not look like what most of the people of my age look like.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mirankadri&label=Profile%20views&color=0e75b6&style=flat" alt="mirankadri" /> </p>